thameurabd/scraping_mongo/README.md

 ## Choice of API framework
 For this application I chose to use FastAPI to handle API, it allows an easy and quick implementation of API endpoints and interaction with the database.
 The main feature of FastAPI is that it automatically generates documentation via Swagger UI interface where we can test the endpoints.

+## Modules tour
+* MongoDB connection config can be found in api/database module
+* Scraping procedure / ETL and storing into MongoDB can be found in api1:models/articles_model
+*  Application definition can be found in api/index
+* Schemas for serialization can be found in api/schemas/articles_schema
+* tests can be foud in api/tests

 ## Limitations and imporovement points
 * This application uses BeautifulSoup as a scraping library, fast to implement but has limited scraping features compared to scrapy which is a complete framework.
 * The main limitation with htis scraping approach is that, we need to specify classes and divs Ids to scrape after manually inspecting the webpage elements.